TeraTermProject/teraterm/ttssh2/README.txt

 .
 Workspace files
-.\ttxssh        Files for the project that builds TTXSSH.DLL .\ttssh         Files for the project that builds TTSSH.EXE
+.\ttxssh        Files for the project that builds TTXSSH.DLL .\matcher       Files for the project that builds TEST.EXE which tests
-                (just a small wrapper that launches the original TTERMPRO.EXE)
-.\matcher       Files for the project that builds TEST.EXE which tests
                 the micro-regexp matcher used when scanning
                 ssh_known_hosts